vtluug/docker-manifests/README.md

 For non-webapps, ports 9000-9999 are used to expose (most) apps externally.
 * 9000: gitolite
-* archivewarrior: 9001
+* archivewarrior: ???
-    * Only accessible via localhost on sczi
+    * Only accessible via localhost on meltdown

 #### Internal container ports

 Containers proxied through nginx:
 * vtluug-site: 1313¹
 * wiki: 80
-* dex: ???
-TODO
+* dex: 5556
 * linx: 8080
-* funkwhale: ???
+* funkwhale: 5000

 We also run some static servies directly served through nginx (hokieprivacy, /files, etc)